Skip to main content

 They also use O2 in another process that is driven by light.
 As we detailed above, the enzyme that captures carbon, RuBisCo, has oxygenase activity.
 RuBisCo uses O2 in a process called photorespiration, which produces CO2 in a competing reaction.
 The final products of the reaction with CO2 using RuBisCo are two 3C molecules, 3-phosphoglycerate (3PG).
 Using O2 as a substrate produces 1 molecule of the 3C 3PG and 1 molecule of a 2C analog, 2-phosphoglycolate (not 2-phosphoglycerate).
 2-phosphoglycolate is also named carboxymethylphosphate.
 About one out of every four turnovers of the enzyme produced this metabolic dead product.
 Given this non-trivial side reaction, the enzyme should be called ribulose 1,5-bisphosphate carboxylase/oxygenase.

 Compare the KM values (9 μM for CO2 and 350 μM for O2 or 39x higher for O2) for the enzyme and the equilibrium concentrations of the gases in aqueous solution (11 μM for CO2 and 250 μM for O2 or 23x higher for O2).
-The higher KM for O2 is nearly offset by O2s greater solubility so modern conditions lead to a significant waste of the CO2 capture efficiency of RuBisCo/Oxy.
-At higher temperatures in a warming world, the equilibrium ratio of solution concentrations of O2/CO2 increases as does the affinity (based crudely on KM values) of CO2.
-Both of these exacerbate the wasteful oxygenase activity effect.
-Finally, as CO2 is captured by the enzyme, the ratio of the local concentrations of O2/CO2 also goes up.
-All of these make the efficiency of RuBisCo worse.
+Oxygen's greater solubility nearly offsets the higher KM for O2, so modern conditions lead to a significant waste of the CO2 capture efficiency of RuBisCo/Oxy.
+At higher temperatures in a warming world, the equilibrium ratio of solution concentrations of O2/CO2 increases, as does the affinity (based crudely on KM values) of CO2.
+Both of these exacerbate the effect of wasteful oxygenase activity.
+Finally, as the enzyme captures CO2 is captured by the enzyme, the ratio of the local concentrations of O2/CO2 also goes up.
+All of these factors make RuBisCo's efficiency worse.

 Figure \(\PageIndex{28}\) shows another mechanism for the reaction of both CO2 and O2 with RuBisCo/Oxygenase.